Javgarag/pd2-computergui-docs/docs/index.md

 The ComputerGui class is a custom-made unit extension that adds an interactable screen (through mouse input) with window management logic to a select object inside an unit's `.model` file.
 It is designed to be highly customizable through Lua configuration, allowing you to make your own 2D object classes to later reuse in many different windows.

 ## Installation
-1. Download the extension files and extract it to your map's root folder.
+1. Download the extension files and extract them to your map's root folder.
 2. Add the following XML to your `main.xml` file, outside the `<level>` tag:
 ```xml
 <AddFiles directory="assets">